anonipro/diber-core/README.md

 * **Auditability:** Invalid runs, missing evaluations, unresolved experimental identities, excluded relations, and truncated comparisons remain visible in the final report.
 * **CI/CD Ready:** Deterministic metrics can be used to enforce quality gates in automated testing and deployment pipelines.
 * **Privacy First:** The core engine runs locally and does not send prompts, responses, Ground Truth data, or evaluation data to external APIs.

+## Project Status

+DIBER Core is currently in active development.

+Version `v0.9.0` is the current public release of the deterministic evaluation engine.

+The evaluation methodology is intentionally explicit and inspectable.
+Feedback, edge cases, implementation issues and methodological criticism are welcome.

 ## Installation